Electrical Engineering (EE)

 5450.
 Topics in Robotics.
 3. Topics vary between offerings, but include exponential coordinates for describing rigid motion, parallel machines, robotic vision, actuators and sensors, calibration, quaternions, motion planning, multifinger grasp dynamics, singularities, and singularity-free design, and limited-DOF machines.
 Prerequisite: MATH 2250, senior or higher level standing and permission of the instructor.

 5470.
 Optimal Control.
 3. Calculus of Variations: Principal of Optimality; Hamilton-Jacobi-Bellman Equation; Linear Quadratic regulator; Linear Quadratic Gaussian; Loop Transfer Recovery; Suboptimal Feedback; LQR with Output Feedback; Optimal Estimation Theory; Pontryagin's minimum principle.
-Prerequisites: EE 4620, MATH 2210, MATH 2310, MATH 2250.
+Prerequisite: EE 4620, MATH 2210, MATH 2310, MATH 2250.

 5475.
 Adaptive Control Systems.
 3. Introduction to adaptive identification and control for counteracting uncertainty in a dynamical control system.
 Stability notions (input/output, Lyapunov, Barbalat’s lemma, passivity), online parameter estimation, parameter convergence, persistency of excitation, direct & indirect adaptive control, Model Reference Adaptive Control, certainty equivalence, Adaptive Pole Placement Control, robustness against disturbances and unmodeled dynamics.
 Supervisory and Switching control.
-Prerequisites: EE 5210.
+Prerequisite: EE 5210.

 5490.
 Convex Optimization.
 3. Covers fundamentals of numerical convex optimization.
 These methods have potential applications in many fields, so the goal of the course is to develop the skills and background needed to recognize, formulate, and solve convex optimization problems.
 Covers convex sets, convex functions, convex optimization problems and applications.
-Prerequisites: MATH 2250 and senior or higher level standing.
+Prerequisite: MATH 2250 and senior or higher level standing.

 5590.
 Real Time Embedded Systems.
 3. Emphasizes a systems approach to real time embedded systems.
 Students are expected to apply methodical system design practices to designing and implementing a microprocessor-based real time embedded system.
 Students employ a robot-based educational platform to learn the intricacies of real time embedded systems, distributed processing, and fuzzy logic.
 Students learn processor input/output interfacing techniques.
 Students use state-of-the-art design and troubleshooting tools.
 Dual listed with EE 4590.
-Prerequisites: EE 4390.
+Prerequisite: EE 4390.

 5600.
 Statistical Signal Processing.
 2-4.
 (Max.
 9).
 Topics vary between offerings but include signal detection, feature extraction and pattern recognition, information theory and coding, spectral analysis, identification, speech processing, image processing, and seismic processing.
 Prerequisite: EE 4220.